SamiPerttu/fundsp/README.md

 ## Future

 - Overload division operator as an arithmetic operator once foundational overhaul is complete.
-- Develop an equivalent combinator environment for `AudioUnit`s so the user can decide when and where to lift components to block processing. `AudioUnit` combinators would operate at runtime and thus connectivity checks would be deferred to runtime, too.
-  Ideally, we would like SIMD optimization to happen automatically during lifting, but this is a lofty goal.
 - Investigate whether adding more checking at compile time is possible by introducing opt-in signal units/modalities for `AudioNode` inputs and outputs.
   So if the user sends a constant marked `Hz` to an audio input, then that would fail at compile time.